 Frequently, agency staff can sound defensive or even argumentative when defending a concept.
 This approach can create a divide between the agency and the client.

-On November 16, join Mark Schnurman, co-founder of Filament, Inc. as he reviews how to help bridge that gap between the agency and the client.
+Join Mark Schnurman, co-founder of Filament, Inc. as he reviews how to help bridge that gap between the agency and the client.
 This webinar will help the agency understand how to articulate their ideas and answer client objections in a way that helps build agreement and rapport with the client while keeping the core idea intact.

 - Dealing with the creative “wanna be” clients